Lexer727/karuta-helper/README.md

 - (buggy) displays text for single, low and high print

 ## Installation
-To install the extension either clone the repository or download the [latest release](https://github.com/Lexer727/karuta-helper/releases).
+To install the extension clone the repository.

 After that you have to: